day8/re-com/README.md

   :on-change (fn [new-val] (reset! status-icon? new-val))]
 ```

 Notice how each parameter value has a short, leading keyword name.
 The first version, using `positional parameters`, was more concise, the 2nd using `named parameters` is more explicit.
-Both have their merits - a situation which invariably leads to vigerously contested Religious wars.
+Both have their merits - a situation which invariably leads to vigorously contested Religious wars.
 We've gone with `named parameters` in the API because:
-	1. the code using the library is easier to read (despite being longer)
+	1. the code using the library seems easier to read (despite being longer)
-	2. as a result the code is more understandable - is there anything more important?
+	2. as a result the code seems more understandable - something we value above all other considerations.
 	3. optionality  -  not all parameters have to be supplied, defaults can be introduced
 	4. flexibility - new parameters are easily added

-## Running/Debugging the Demo and Tests

-The demo app is provided to assist understanding of how to use the components.
-Look in the `re_demo` folder for the code.

-To run the demo, clone this repository then from it's root, enter the command:
+## Navigating The Source

+Unsurprisingly, look in the `src` directory.
+It contains two sub-directories:
+  - re-com - contains the library itself
+  - re-demo - contains the code for the demo app

+After you clone this repo, `cd` into the root directory.
+At that point, you can execute the following commands:

 ```
 lein run
 ```

-This will do:
+This will run the demo, by doing:
+  - a clean
-  - a clean compile
+  - a compile
-  - load the right index.html into your default browser
+  - a load of the right `index.html` into your default browser

-You can also debug the demo with the following:
+To debug the demo:
 ```
 lein debug
 ```

-This will do:
+This will:
- - a clean
+ - clean
- - start the [figwheel](https://github.com/bhauman/lein-figwheel) server/compiler
+ - start the [figwheel](https://github.com/bhauman/lein-figwheel) server & compiler
- - load the right index.html (specialised for figwheel use)
+ - load the right `index.html` (specialised for figwheel use)
- - start a ClojureScript repl (figwheel does this)
+ - start a ClojureScript repl (actually, figwheel does this for you)

-NOTE: loading index.html will fail initially.
-Wait until the figwheel compile has finished and then refresh.
+NOTE: the initial load of `index.html` will fail.
+Be patient.
+Wait until the figwheel compile has finished, and then refresh to page.
+This refresh will actually kick the repl off.

-Run the tests:
+To run the tests:
 ```
 lein run-test
 ```

 This will:
 - clean
-- compile of the tests
+- compile the tests
-- load the required test.html into your default browser, so you can see the results.
+- load the required `test.html` into your default browser, so you can see the results.

-Debug tests with:
+Debug the tests with:
 ```
 lein debug-test
 ```